Coderad32/Coderad32/README.md

 Starting a farm can be difficult but doesnt have to be.

-Hydro System | I level up.
+Hydro System | Vertical Racks

 ### Projects hosted